rahuldkjain/github-profile-readme-generator/.github/PULL_REQUEST_TEMPLATE.md

      commits if your PR already received reviews or comments.

      Before submitting a Pull Request, please ensure you've done the following:
-     - 📖 Read the Forem Contributing Guide: https://github.com/rahuldkjain/github-profile-readme-generator/blob/master/CONTRIBUTING.md#create-a-pull-request.
+     - 📖 Read the Contributing Guide: https://github.com/rahuldkjain/github-profile-readme-generator/blob/master/CONTRIBUTING.md#create-a-pull-request.
-     - 📖 Read the Forem Code of Conduct: https://github.com/rahuldkjain/github-profile-readme-generator/blob/master/CODE_OF_CONDUCT.md.
+     - 📖 Read the Code of Conduct: https://github.com/rahuldkjain/github-profile-readme-generator/blob/master/CODE_OF_CONDUCT.md.
      - 👷‍♀️ Create small PRs.
 In most cases this will be possible.
      - ✅ Provide issue number with link.
      - 📝 Use descriptive commit messages.